 Remembering national trauma

-September 11, 2021 marks the twentieth anniversary of the national trauma the U.S. experienced as result of the terrorist attacks of September 11, 2001 on the World Trade Center and the Pentagon.
+September 11, 2022 marks the twenty-first anniversary of the national trauma the U.S. experienced as result of the terrorist attacks of September 11, 2001 on the World Trade Center and the Pentagon.

 The aftermath of those attacks brought global traumas including ongoing warfare in much of the Middle East, Central Asia, and parts of North Africa.

-U.S. troops were evacuated from Afghanistan less than two weeks ago, after a 20-year occupation that began with the effort to capture 9/11 mastermind Osama bin Laden, who was finally killed in Pakistan on May 2, 2011.
+U.S. troops were evacuated from Afghanistan in August 2021, after a 20-year occupation that began with the effort to capture 9/11 mastermind Osama bin Laden, who was finally killed in Pakistan on May 2, 2011.

 Countless Facebook memes, web postings, and retrospective blogs commemorate the animal heroes of 9/11.